Bluegill: Male polymorphism

+Bluegills nest in dense colonies in shallow waters during the breeding season; colonies have been recorded containing up to 272 nests – bowl shaped depressions in the lake floor.
+These nesting colonies are often referred to as leks.
+Very occasionally, a nest may be built in solitary instead of in association with a colony.

+Polymorphism has been recorded in males of this species.
+Studies show that males come in two forms, each with a different reproductive strategy.

+Young non-reproductive males delay sexual maturity until around 7 years old, when they mature into large "parental" males with bright yellow-orange breasts.
+Parental males construct nests by sweeping the floor with their tails.
+Schools of gravid females approach the colony, and enter nests individually to spawn.
+Parental males aggressively defend the nest and cares for the young.
+Parental care lasts about a week, at which point the fry become free-swimming and leave the nest.

+Young cuckholding males are reproductive at around 2 years old, acting as "sneakers", sneaking into nests of conspecifics to release sperm when females spawn.
+Sneaker males mature into small "satellite" males, which mimic the colouration of females, sporting dark vertical bars, dark colouration, and muted breast colour.
+They may also mimic female spawning behaviour.
+This allows satellite males to safely position themselves between spawning parental males and females, and release sperm.

 Hybridization with other species

 Occasionally a bluegill may spawn with another member of its genus, though this is rare.
 This tends to happen in bodies of water that are fairly isolated and have a decent population of bluegill in close proximity to another, smaller, population of lepomid species such as green sunfish.
 Limited nesting grounds can also factor in hybridization causing the females of one species to prefer the nest of another.
 Bluegill can theoretically hybridize with all other species in the genus Lepomis, though the most common hybrid is the greengill.
 The hybrid fish are aggressive and have larger mouths than their bluegill parent.
 These fish also grow faster than other small mouth fish due to its bigger mouth.
 Greengills or hybrid bluegills are the most efficient in growth and can reach approximately 2 lbs or 0.91 kg in one year.

 By artificially stripping and fertilizing eggs, bluegills can hybridize with centrarchid species outside of the genus Lepomis, creating intergeneric hybrids.
 In this manner, bluegills have been crossed with black crappie (Pomoxis nigromaculatus) and largemouth bass (Micropterus salmoides).